I’ve been a champion of the packed school lunch ever since the day I was frightened by a fish stick in first grade.

-But as a 21st century mom, packing my kids a lunch is less about the love, and more about the time.
+But as a 21st-century mom, packing my kid’s lunch is less about love and more about the time.
 Ok, it’s about the love too.

 Now, on to the tips that I’ve been using this year to make my mornings so much easier!

-Today’s lunch boxes and bags are way more insulated that the one’s I had growing up!
-My lunch box was made of metal and came with a matching thermos to keep your drink cool.
-Not that we had juice pouches back in the dark ages anyway.
-Ice packs in lunch boxes were unheard of too, you just ate those room temperature sandwiches and liked it.
+Today’s lunch boxes are more insulated than the ones I had growing up!
+My childhood lunch boxes were metal and came with a matching thermos to keep your drink cool.
+Lunch boxes were all about what TV show or movie you liked, not keeping your sandwich temperature controlled.
+Ice packs were unheard of too, you just ate that room temperature sandwich and liked it.

-There’s no need for a separate ice pack–use some or all of these tips to keep your kid’s lunch chilly without needing a bulky ice pack.
+There’s still no need for ice packs–just use some of these tips to keep your kid’s lunch chilly without the need for a bulky ice pack.

-- Freeze that Juice Pouch!
+- Freeze the Juice Pouch!
 Your kid’s drink is guaranteed to be frosty at lunch time…and it helps keep the rest of lunch cool too.

 - Freeze grapes!
 Have you had a frozen grape?
 They’re like little popsicles!
 If the grapes don’t stay frozen by lunch time, they’re still nice and cold.